edgedock/dcmartin/NANO.md

 1. HDMI or DisplayPort cable and monitor
 1. USB keyboard and mouse
 1. Wired (RJ45) Ethernet cable and network
-1. 32 Gbyte (64 Gbyte recommended)
+1. 32 Gbyte microSD card (64 Gbyte recommended)
 1. Micro-USB 5V 2.4A power-supply and cable

 # Software Required